TomLXXVI/python-hvac/README.md

 controlled heating/cooling system.
 Script `example_02.py` in
 `docs/examples/heating_load_calc` shows an example with an on/off controller.

+**kitchen_ventilation**<br>
+This subpackage implements the detailed calculation method according to European standard EN 16282-1:2017 *Equipment for commercial kitchens - Components for ventilation in commercial kitchens - Part 1: General requirements including calculation method* for the design calculation of the extraction air volume flow rates in commercial kitchens.
+It also includes two quick methods that can be used for a preliminary calculation.

 Besides the aforementioned application-oriented packages, `hvac` also includes a number of more basic subpackages which are used throughout the modules of `hvac`: